 Find out how to become an aircraft inspector.
 Research the education and training requirements and learn about the experience you need to advance your career in aircraft inspection.

-Do I Want to Be an Aircraft Inspector?
+Should I Become an Aircraft Inspector?

 An aircraft inspector is responsible for determining the airworthiness of an aircraft and knowing what remedies must be applied if the aircraft isn't ready to leave the ground.
 Aircraft inspectors also do regular maintenance inspections and maintain inspection logs.

 Inspectors must be comfortable with heights and small places, as they will need to assess the safety of parts all over airplanes, including their exteriors and crawl spaces.
 While much of aircraft inspectors' time is spent completing evaluations, they also work in an office setting to draw up reports and recommendations.
-Most aircraft inspectors work full-time, although the hours logged may include day, night, and weekend shifts.

 |Degree Level||An associate's degree is common, but some employers prefer an applicant with a bachelor's degree|